craftcms/docs/docs/4.x/control-panel.md

 </BrowserShot>

 Let’s take a quick spin around a typical control panel “screen:”
 - On the left edge is the _main navigation_ <Poi label="1" target="tour" id="navigation" />.
 At the top of this bar, your system name and icon are displayed.
-Below, each [main section](#main-sections) of the control panel is linked, and the current one is highlighted.
+Below, each [main section](#main-sections) of the control panel you have access to is linked, and the current one is highlighted.
 - At the top, the _global header_ <Poi label="2" target="tour" id="globalHeader" /> contains breadcrumbs (when working with nested content or settings) and the user menu.
 - The current screen’s _main container_ takes up the remainder of the horizontal space, and will scroll if the content is tall enough.
 Within this region, you’ll find some combination of the following features:
     - A _header_ <Poi label="3" target="tour" id="header" />, displaying a title and controls for the current screen;